ZanderCow/VoiceGPT/README.md

 # ReadME

 Hey! this is a program I wrote during the summer of 2023.
+It allows you to talk to a chatGPT model using your voice and outputs the models response to the console.
 ## Step 1: Install Necessary Libraries

 Ensure that you have the following libraries installed: